 When a teacher needs support to plan more extensive interventions, they may request an In-School Team Meeting.
-The purpose of the team meeting is to collaboratively explore additional interventions or assistance that may be required for student success.
+The purpose of the team meeting is to collaboratively problem solve to explore appropriate interventions or assistance that may be required for student success.
 This school-based team can provide: